 Instructions

 Step 1: Create your pattern.
-Use the diagram in the pdf instructions, updated January 2008, (click here to download) to draw the pattern on large paper.
-Or, print the pattern from the tiled pdf (click here to download the tiled pattern).
+Use the diagram in the pdf instructions, to draw the pattern on large paper.
+Or, print the pattern from the tiled pdf.
 Assemble the pattern (read how to do it here).

 Step 2: Arrange the pattern on your fabric.